MN589/Data-Science-and-ML-Project-Portfolio/Applying supervised learning to predict student dropout/README.md

 15% represented students who did not complete the course.

 ### Features Used for Training the Model at Each Dataset Stage:
-Stage 1:
-o The model was trained using the following features: Course Level, Completed Course, Is First Intake, Age, Gender, Nationality, Course Name, Centre_University, and Booking_LeadSource.
+- Stage 1: The model was trained using the following features: Course Level, Completed Course, Is First Intake, Age, Gender, Nationality, Course Name, Centre_University, and Booking_LeadSource.
-Stage 2:
-o All Stage 1 features were used, with Authorised Absence added.
+- Stage 2: All Stage 1 features were used, with Authorised Absence added.
-Stage 3:
-o The model was trained using all features from Stage 2, along with Assessed Module, Passed Module, and Failed Module.
+- Stage 3: The model was trained using all features from Stage 2, along with Assessed Module, Passed Module, and Failed Module.
 - The features used to train the model and test were 80-20 split.

 ### Neural Network Modelling Approach:
 The sequential model type was used to build our neural network model, this is because we used one input data set and want one output and used no branches in our model.

 In our initial model we used the following hyperparameters:
 - Binary cross-entropy loss function was used as this is a binary classification
 - Relu was the chosen hiddenlayer activation function, sigmoid activation function was used